The settings of an interactive module, such as title and pop up border colour, can be configured in the Settings palette.

 This section allows you to set the following:

 Enter a clear and concise name for your interactive module.
-This title will appear in the reporting for your issue.
+This title will appear in the reporting for your version.

 A tootltip is hover text that displays when the reader hovers over the clickable area of a module.
 This can be used to help explain what clicking on the module will do.
 If this field is left blank, there will be no tooltip.